chaotic-society/theoretica/README.md

 The source distribution includes example programs, test units and benchmarks, which may be compiled using different tools, but are not needed to use the library itself.
+Run the following commands in the root directory of the project, depending on your toolchain:

 ### Make
-Using Make and GCC, you can run the following commands in the root directory of the project:

 ```
 # Build all binaries
 make all

-# Build example programs
-make examples

 # Build and run test units
 make test

-# Build and run benchmarks
-make benchmark
 ```

 ### CMake
-Using CMake, run the following commands:

 ```
 cd build